open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 **Table 2-1.
 Server requirements**
 Application name|OS version
 -------------|--------------
-MCU server|CentOS* 7.1
+MCU server|CentOS* 7.2

 The evaluation version of MCU server is also provided for Ubuntu 14.04 LTS* 64-bit.

 If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated MCU server, OpenH264 library is required.
 See [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) section for more details.

-If you want to set up video conference service powered by GPU-accelerated MCU server, the following server side SDK needs to be installed on CentOS* 7.1 where video-agents run on:
+If you want to set up video conference service powered by GPU-accelerated MCU server through Intel® Media Server Studio, please follow the below instructions to install server side SDK on CentOS* 7.2 where the video-agents execute.

+If you are working on the following platforms with the integrated graphics, please install Intel® Media Server Studio for Linux* 2017 R1.

+ - Intel® Xeon® E3-1200 v4 Family with C226 chipset
+ - Intel® Xeon® E3-1200 and E3-1500 v5 Family with C236 chipset
+ - 5th Generation Intel® Core™
+ - 6th Generation Intel® Core™

- - Intel<sup>®</sup> Media Server Studio for Linux* 2016 R1
+ If the following earlier generation platforms with the integrated graphics are used, please install Intel® Media Server Studio for Linux* 2016 R1.

+ - Intel® Xeon® E3-1200 v3 Family with C226 chipset
+ - 4th Generation Intel® Core™

 Either Professional Edition or Community Edition is applicable.
 For download or installation instructions, please visit its website at https://software.intel.com/en-us/intel-media-server-studio.

+Intel CS for WebRTC also provides the option to benefit from GPU-accelerated MCU server through open source library libyami at https://github.com/01org/libyami.
+This version is only validated on the integrated graphics of 6th Generation Intel Core or Intel Xeon E3-1200 / E3-1500 v5 Family with C236 chipset.
+And now only this version can support GPU-accelerated HEVC video codec.

 The external stream output (rtsp/rtmp) feature relies on AAC encoder libfdk_aac support in ffmpeg library, please see [Compile and deploy ffmpeg with libfdk_aac](#Conferencesection2_3_5) section for detailed instructions.